YeongOh/Shoppy/README.md

 deployed at https://earnest-choux-5c3d39.netlify.app/

-simple shopping website
+simple shopping website\n

 functions:
-login and logout
+login and logout\n
-can add a product if the account is verified as admin add a product to the cart
+can add a product if the account is verified as admin\n add a product to the cart\n

-react query
+react query\n
-react icons
+react icons\n
-react router
+react router\n
-tailwind
+tailwind\n
-firebase
+firebase\n
-cloudinary
+cloudinary\n